Digital Causality Lab

 • Collider bias example:

-• Visualization with base R plot
+• Visualization with ggplot

 Workflow: Example Data Product